Quantitative Understanding of PDF Fits and their Uncertainties: Lazy Training in NNPDF

 \section{Lazy Training in NNPDF}

-In the previous section we presented an empirical study of the training dynamics through the lens of the NTK.
-We observed that the NTK is able to capture the main features of the training process, and that its time evolution is characterised by a rapid initial transient, followed by a slower evolution during the rest of the training.
-We now turn our attention on this last stage of the training, where the NTK has stabilised and becomes approximately constant.
+In the previous section we observed that the NTK is able to capture the main features of the training process, and that its time evolution is characterised by a rapid initial transient, followed by a slower evolution during the rest of the training.
+We also showed, by means of a simplified analogy, the role of the parametrisation in regularising the ill-defined inverse problem.
+We now turn our attention to this last stage of the training, where the NTK has stabilised and becomes approximately constant.
 In doing so, we build upon the results presented in Refs.~\cite{jacot2018neural,lee2019wide} and extend them to the case of NNPDF.
 In the following, we derive the analytical solution of the flow equation, which allows us to write an explicit expression for the trained field as a function of the field at initialisation and the data.